SAFEHR-data/PIXL/test/README.md

 **Then** a row in the "anon" EMAP data instance of the PIXL postgres instance exists and the DICOM study exists in the "anon" PIXL Orthanc instance.

-You can run the system test with:
+After setting up your [.secrets.env](../README.md#project-secrets)), you can run the system test with:

 ```bash
 ./run-system-test.sh